Lovers' Vows: Synopsis

 Anhalt speaks to Amelia about matrimony, at the Baron's request, but she in turn confesses her love for him and forces his own confession.
 They are interrupted by Verdun, a versifying butler, with the news of Frederick's attack on the Baron.
 The Baron enters and Amelia pleads for the life of the unknown young man, but the Baron is adamant on the grounds that an example must be made.

 Act IV: Amelia takes Frederick food and he discovers who it was that he had threatened.
 He asks to meet the Baron privately.

-Amelia reveals to her father information she learnt from Verdun about the Count's sexual immorality.
+Amelia reveals to her father what she has learned from Verdun about the Count's sexual immorality.
 The Baron confronts the Count; he replies that he is a man of the world, and reminds the Baron that many men have behaved likewise.
-Confused and embarrassed, the Baron dismisses him; Amelia re-enters and reveals her love for Anhalt.
+Confused and embarrassed, the Baron dismisses him.
+Amelia re-enters and reveals her love for Anhalt.
 They are interrupted by Anhalt, who tells the Baron that Frederick is in the next room and wants a private interview.
 Frederick reveals their relationship to the Baron, and then leaves.
 The Baron is much affected.

-Act V: Anhalt goes to Agatha at the cottage and explains some circumstances which mitigate the Baron's previous conduct.
+Act V: Anhalt goes to Agatha at the cottage and explains some circumstances which mitigate the Baron's prior conduct.

 Frederick, and then Anhalt, insist to the Baron that he must marry Agatha.
-After some agitation because of the social differences between them, he agrees, and in gratitude to Anhalt for his advice, agrees also to let him marry Amelia despite his poverty.
+After some agitation due to the social difference between them, he agrees, and grateful to Anhalt for his advice, agrees also to let him marry Amelia, despite his poverty.
 Agatha enters the room and all are reconciled.